arnbme/nyckelharpa/README.md

 Forced Arming is a two step process: An standard initial HSM arming that fails normally, followed by a second arming within 15 seconds that forces HSM to arm.
 It works from any arming source, including: keypads, locks, dashboards, and the HSM app

 1. Required Basic Setup:
-* Follow instrucions in Section 6 above, generating the NCKL-child-contact-sensors, and the NCKL-Panic Contact
+* Follow instrucions in Section 6 above, generating the NCKL-child-contact-sensors

 2. Setup HSM's devices for Forced Arming:
 * In Intrusion-Away, Intrusion-Home, and Intrusion-Night, "Contact Sensors": replace the real contact-sensor-name(s) with the virtual NCKL-contact-sensor-name(s)